School Day

 Schedule Changes

 Tahoma High School staff expect students to make thoughtful decisions about meeting graduation requirements and selecting classes that align with being college and career ready and meeting their post secondary goals.
 We work hard to give students their first choices for classes, identifying the number of sections for each class based on student requests and then hiring staff to teach those classes.
 Significant shifts in staffing are not possible during the school year and for these reasons, we limit all schedule changes.
-When students receive the courses or alternate courses they request, they should not expect to be allowed to make any schedule changes.
-If a student’s school schedule, viewable in August, contains errors or incorrect placements, school counselors start the schedule correction process during grade level Bear Days and in the first few days of the school year.
+When students receive the course/s or alternate course/s they request during course selection, they should not expect to be allowed to make any schedule changes.
+If a student’s school schedule, viewable in August, contains errors or incorrect placements, school counselors start the schedule correction process during grade level Bear Days through the first few days of the school year.
 It is the student’s responsibility to check to be sure they have eight classes in both semesters of their schedule.
 The schedule should also contain core academic classes in English, Math, Social Studies and Science at minimum most years of high school.

 Schedule Corrections